bsd/bsd-custom-donate-jekyll/webroot/_posts/2013-10-10-default-config.md

 # Power Options
 #############################

+cc-detect: true #automatically pick credit card based on number, and show cc images using the CC-detect plugin
 show-first-next-button: false #set to true if you don't want to intially hide the next button for the amount step
 id-prefix: cd_ #id prefix used in order to reduce collision with other elements on a page
 include-styles-inline: false #if true, will include the css link blocks above the form